elegant-scipy/elegant-scipy/markdown/ch3.markdown

-The only differences are that SciPy returnes the spectrum squared (which turns measured voltage into measured energy), and multiplies it by some normalization factors.
+The only differences are that SciPy returnes the spectrum squared (which turns measured voltage into measured energy), and multiplies it by some normalization factors[^scaling].

-[^1]: SciPy goes to some effort to preserve the energy in the spectrum.
-Therefore, when examining only half the components, it multiplies all apart from the first and last components by two (those two components are "shared" by the two halves of the spectrum).
+[^scaling]: SciPy goes to some effort to preserve the energy in the
+            spectrum.
+Therefore, when taking only half the components, it multiplies the remaining components, apart from the first and last components, by two (those two components are "shared" by the two halves of the spectrum).
 It also normalizes the window by dividing it by its sum.

 ## History

-Tracing the exact origins proves to be tricky.
-Some related elements go as far back as Babylonian times, but it was the hot topics of calculating asteroid orbits and solving the heat (flow) equation that led to several breakthroughs in the early 1800s.
+Tracing the exact origins of the Fourier transform is tricky.
+Some related procedures go as far back as Babylonian times, but it was the hot topics of calculating asteroid orbits and solving the heat (flow) equation that led to several breakthroughs in the early 1800s.
 Whom exactly among Clairaut, LaGrange, Euler, Gauss and D'Alembert we should thank is not exactly clear, but Gauss was the first to describe the Fast Fourier Transform (an algorithm for computing the Discrete Fourier Transform, popularized by Cooley and Tukey in 1965).
-Joseph Fourier, after whom the transform is named, was first to claim that *arbitrary* functions can be expressed as a sum of trigonometric functions.
+Joseph Fourier, after whom the transform is named, first claimed that *arbitrary* functions can be expressed as a sum of trigonometric functions.

 ## Implementation

-The Fourier Transform functionality in SciPy lives in the fairly spartan ``scipy.fftpack`` module.
-It provides the following FFT-related functionality:
+The Fourier Transform functionality in SciPy lives in the `scipy.fftpack`` module.
+Among other things, it provides the following FFT-related functionality:

  - ``fft``, ``fft2``, ``fftn``: Compute the Fast (discrete) Fourier Transform
  - ``ifft``, ``ifft2``, ``ifftn``: Compute the inverse of the FFT